The comonotone flow of a stochastically monotone Feller process on the real line: Abstract

 \section{Abstract}

-We show that any stochastically monotone Feller semigroup on $\R$ can be extended by a consistent family of order-preserving Feller semigroups on the successive powers of $\R$.
-We exhibit a specific such family, which is uniquely characterized by a maximality property with respect to the super-modular order on $\R^n$.
+We show that any stochastically monotone Feller semigroup on $\mathbb R$ can be extended by a consistent family of order-preserving Feller semigroups on the successive powers of $\mathbb R$.
+We exhibit a specific such family, which is uniquely characterized by a maximality property with respect to the super-modular order on $\mathbb R^n$.
+A consequence is that, in this fairly general setting, there always exists a coupling between $n$ càdlàg versions of the underlying Markov process starting from $n$ distinct initial positions, which do not cross one another.